 Yippee you are done!
 I would love to see photos if you make one!

-I also have (not as detailed) posts on making a Rapunzel Costume and a Ninja Outfit!
+I also have (not as detailed) posts on making a stretchy Snow White Dress, a Rapunzel Costume , a Ninja Outfit and an Elsa Dress!

 p.s.
 I know you may have questions as this is not the best tutorial ever so fire away and I will answer them!!